Research

 Several of our current research topics and areas of interest are listed below, though we also work broadly in visualization and machine learning spaces.
 If you are interested in becoming a collaboratior with the SVL to better understand your data or increase productivity, feel free to email and we can schedule a meeting to discuss further.

-Exploratory Visual Analytics for Complex Data
+Visual Analytics for Complex Data

 We develop advanced interfaces and visualization techniques to enable new ways to explore complex, high-dimensional, and heterogeneous data.
 Such data normally cannot be easily handled, accessed, or analyzed using current techniques and tools; we develops software stacks and user experiences that let humans analyze and reason about this data, such as lettting them more deeploy derive insights, support decision-making, and even communicate or tell stories using the data.